phalaphel-eng/omori-title-changer-launcher-on-python/README.md

+# OMORI Title Launcher

-Watcher is that kind of guy who prevents your title from changing (with little remarks - you can see them in the console).
+**Watcher** is that kind of guy who prevents your title from changing
+(with little remarks - you can see them in the console).
-And, of course, it only works with OMORI TITLE CHANGE.
+And, of course, it only works with **OMORI TITLE CHANGE**.

 This is the launcher, so you don’t have to open the game through Steam, by the way.

+---

+## 🔧 How to use

+1. Download or clone this repository.
+2. Run `OMORI TITLE CHANGE.py` - it will ask you which title screen you want.
+3. The launcher will change the title, launch the game, and activate the watcher.

+---

+## 🧠 Lazy mode

-If you're laze ass and don't want to always open game files, you can just create a shortcut for the launcher.
-Here's how:\n Right-click on OMORI TITLE CHANGE.py\n
+If you're feeling lazy, you can create a shortcut for the launcher:

- Select "Create shortcut"\n
+1. Right-click on `OMORI TITLE CHANGE.py`
+2. Select **"Create shortcut"**
- Move the shortcut to your desktop or anywhere you like Rename it if you want (e.g., "OMORI Launcher") Double-click it whenever you want to change the title and launch the game And LICENCE - just for fun, you can read it, but you can also throw it straight into the trash can.
+3. Move the shortcut to your desktop or anywhere you like
+4. Rename it if you want (e.g., `OMORI Launcher`)
+5. Double-click it whenever you want to change the title and launch the game

-HAVE FUN MA BOI!
+---

+## 🎮 Requirements

+- Steam account with OMORI in library
+- Wi-Fi (for Steam launch)
+- Python 3.6+

+---

+## 📄 License

+**WTFPL** — Do What The Fuck You Want To Public License.
+You can read it, ignore it, or throw it away.
+It's here just for fun.

+---

+> *made with frustration, tears, and love for OMORI*